x3zapper/tp/docs/DeveloperGuide.md

 * 3a.
 User enters invalid data for any field.

     * 3a1.
-AddressBook displays appropriate error message for the fields.
+CustomerRelationBook displays appropriate error message for the fields.
     * 3a2.
 User re-enters the corrected data.
     * Steps 3a1–3a2 repeat until all data are valid.
     * Use case resumes from step 4.

 * 3b.
 User specified missing field or wrong field:

     * 3b1.
-AddressBook displays error.
+CustomerRelationBook displays error.
     * 3b2.
-AddressBook displays required field.
+CustomerRelationBook displays required field.
     * 3b3.
 User corrects the command.
     * Steps repeat until all single-valued fields are specified correctly.
     * Use case resumes from step 4.